sourcegraph/about/blogposts/2021/dev-tool-time-amir-rajan.md

 ## The ergonomic long-game

+In designing and adapting for comfort, health, and efficiency, Amir isn't focused just on today, next week, or even next year.

 > "Philosophically, the whole journey I'm taking is based on the idea that I'm going to be programming the rest of my life.
 Every iteration, every improvement I make, every dive into the bowels of Emacs comes at that upfront investment to learn and deal with these pains so that over time this environment becomes home to me."

 <figure>
     <div class="container my-4 video-embed embed-responsive embed-responsive-16by9">
         <video controls src="https://sourcegraphstatic.com/blog/dev-tool-time/amir-rajan/Setup_ROI.mp4"></video>
     </div>
-    <figcaption style="text-align: center; font-style: italic;">Listen to Amir talk about the long-game of egonomics</figcaption>
+    <figcaption style="text-align: center; font-style: italic;">Listen to Amir talk about the long-game of ergonomics</figcaption>
 </figure>

 ## Show notes